 Encryption has become an essential component of today’s digital businesses, especially as more customers, workers, and applications connect to corporate resources across the public internet.
-Not only is global consumer IP traffic growing at a 27% CAGR, the volume of internet traffic that is also being encrypted has been steadily rising for the past few years.
-According to FortiGuard Labs, the total percentage of encrypted web traffic is now around 85%, up from just 55% in Q3 of 2017.
+In fact, according to FortiGuard Labs, the total percentage of encrypted web traffic is now around 85%, up from just 55% in 2017.
 This traffic is a larger and larger slice of a steadily increasing pie.

-Cybercriminals are actively using this blind spot to get around security detection, knowing most people do not inspect it.
-They use encryption to obscure their presence and evade detection, whether delivering malware or exfiltrating stolen data, to bypass traditional security tools knowing most people do not inspect it—which is why most CIOs indicate they have experienced a network attack using SSL encryption.
+Cybercriminals are actively using encryption to get around security detection, knowing most organization will not thoroughly inspect their traffic.
+They use encryption to obscure their presence and evade detection, whether delivering malware or exfiltrating stolen sensitive data, to bypass traditional security tools—which is why most CIOs indicate they have experienced a network attack using secure sockets layer (SSL) encryption.

 Of course, inspecting encrypted traffic is the answer, but that’s easier said than done.
 The first problem is the time it takes to decrypt and re-encrypt data in order to inspect it.
-And time is something that most businesses are unwilling to spend.
-The demands of the digital marketplace require data to be immediately accessible, and technologies managing the time and overhead needed for accessing encrypted information needs to be improved if encryption is to be more readily applied.
+And for businesses, time is money.
+The demands of the digital marketplace require data to be immediately accessible, and technologies managing the time and overhead needed for accessing encrypted information must be improved if encryption is to be more readily applied.
 Unfortunately, few security tools can inspect encrypted traffic at the speeds that today's digital businesses require.

 Generally speaking, examining encrypted traffic puts an enormous strain on a security device.
 Using ciphers to decrypt and inspect SSL/TLS traffic correctly is exceptionally CPU-intensive.
 As a result, nearly every firewall – especially those that rely on off-the-shelf processors for their computing power – sees its performance drop dramatically when it comes to inspecting encrypted traffic.